RiskyKen/Udon-Documentation/Audio Zones/index.md

 # Installation

-See [Install Guides](https://riskyken.github.io/Udon-Documentation/Install%20Guides/) for help installing.
+See [Install Guides](https://riskyken.github.io/Udon-Documentation/Install%20Guides/) for installation instructions.

 # Examples Location
 Some parts of the documentation will refer to files inside the examples directory.
 See below for how to find them.